fsacer/FailLang/README.md

 - ternary operator
 - exponent operator
-- prevent access to unassigned variables (no implicit initialization to none)
-- changed the order of var assignment (first definition of variable with none and then assignment) to prevent accessing variable from outer scope during initializing
+- prevent access to unassigned variables (no implicit initialization to none) ~~- changed the order of var assignment (first definition of variable with none and then assignment) to prevent accessing variable from outer scope during initializing~~ (will be fixed at later stage)
 - accept escape sequences
 - added comma operator
 - added operator overload for string multiplication ("abc" * 2 → "abcabc")